Equal Opportunity, Compliance and Conflict Management

 Individuals are encouraged to make reports or complaints to EOCCM.
 EOCCM shall evaluate Complaints to determine if this Policy applies.
 If it does, Georgia Tech maintains procedures for resolving complaints of Prohibited Conduct here:

-Equal Opportunity, Nondiscrimination, and Anti-Harassment Policy.
+Resolution Process for Alleged Violations of the Georgia Institute of Technology Equal Opportunity, Nondiscrimination, and Anti-Harassment Policy.
 Georgia Tech will process complaints under this Policy according to these procedures.

-violation of this Policy and wish to report that conduct may use either the Informal Resolution Procedure or the Formal Resolution Procedure, or both.
+Individuals who believe that they have been subjected to Prohibited Conduct in violation of this Policy and wish to report that conduct may use either the Informal Resolution Procedure or the Formal Resolution Procedure, or both.
 The informal and formal processes are not mutually exclusive, and neither is required as a prerequisite for choosing the other; however, they cannot be used simultaneously.
 Georgia Tech will provide notice of allegations and outcomes in accordance with its procedures.

-If EOCCM determines a complaint does not fall within the scope of this Policy,
+If EOCCM determines a complaint does not fall within the scope of this Policy, EOCCM will dismiss the complaint and/or refer Complainant to the appropriate office and/or resources.

 In the event of a conflict between this Policy and the accompanying procedures, this Policy controls.